This blog post was originally published on January 9, 2018, and has been updated to reflect current statistics, trends, and information for 2020.

 And now for all you old-fashioned people who prefer to read, let’s dig in!

-A current study from SearchMetrics shared that 2019’s average word count is now around 1,692 words—although there’s still some variance from industry to industry.
+A study from SearchMetrics shared that 2019’s average word count was around 1,692 words—although there’s still some variance from industry to industry.
+You’d better believe that means word counts will continue to rise in 2020.

 Whichever way you lean, the message is the same: You better get started writing!